vikas9dev/spring-ai/docs/01-spring-ai-Introduction-to-ai-in-spring-boot_combined.md

     *   Provide the API key to the Spring AI framework.

     The next step is to set up the OpenAI API key.

+**💡 Workaround for the OpenAI API Key: Generate the test API key via [https://openai.com/global-affairs/openai-academy](https://openai.com/global-affairs/openai-academy) and signup as a Developer.
+Create a new Organization, and generate the [test key](https://platform.openai.com/api-keys) without pay.**

 ---